Suzie True

 Suzie True is an American indie rock band from Los Angeles, California.

 History

 Suzie True began in 2020, when they announced their debut album, Saddest Girl At The Party, on Buzz Records.
 Not long after the announcement, the group released a single titled "Bailey" from the album., as well as the single "Carmen".
 The album was released on November 27, 2020, through Get Better Records.

 The group announced their second full-length album in 2023 titled Sentimental Scum.
 In May 2023, the band released the title track from the album.
 The album was released on June 30, 2023.

+Their third full-length album How I Learned To Love What's Gone was released in 2025.